billkarsh/SpikeGLX/sglhome/docs/index.md

 - Supports the (now separate) MATLAB and C++ remote SDKs.
 - Has many GUI enhancements and better help.

->Important: To use this release you must first update your module firmware, which is included in the download.
-Please read the `README` file for instructions.
+>Important: Please read the `README` file for instructions regarding imec firmware versions.

+>Note: Release 20221212 replaces 20221031.
+It is the same, with the addition of a fix specifically for editing IMRO tables for passive UHD probes.

-* [Release 20221031-phase30](App/Release_v20221031-phase30.zip)...[Readme](Readme/Readme_v20221031-phase30.txt) : Fix sync SMA input, Imec v3.52
+* [Release 20221212-phase30](App/Release_v20221212-phase30.zip)...[Readme](Readme/Readme_v20221212-phase30.txt) : Fix sync SMA input, Imec v3.52

 **Xilinx Kintex versions not covered by 3.0**: